 Section 263A uniform capitalization rules.-These rules require corporations to capitalize or include in inventory certain costs incurred in connection with the production of real and tangible personal property held in inventory or held for sale in the ordinary course of business.
 Tangible personal property produced by a corporation includes a film, sound recording, videotape, book, or similar property.
 The rules also apply to personal property (tangible and intangible) acquired for resale.
 Corporations subject to the rules are required to capitalize not only direct costs but an allocable portion of most indirect costs (including taxes) that relate to the assets produced or acquired for resale.
 Interest expense paid or incurred during the production period of certain property must be capitalized and is governed by special rules.
-For more information, see Notice 88-99, 1988-2 C.B.
-422. The uniform capitalization rules also apply to the production of property constructed or improved by a taxpayer for use in its trade or business or in an activity engaged in for profit.
+For more information, see Regulations sections 1.263A-8 through 1.263A-15.
+The uniform capitalization rules also apply to the production of property constructed or improved by a taxpayer for use in its trade or business or in an activity engaged in for profit.

-Section 263A does not apply to personal property acquired for resale if the taxpayer's annual average gross receipts are \$10 million or less.
+Section 263A does not apply to personal property acquired for resale if the taxpayer's annual average gross receipts for the 3 prior tax years are \$10 million or less.
 It does not apply to timber or to most property produced under a long-term contract.
 Special rules apply to farmers.
-The rules do not apply to property that is produced for use by the corporation if substantial construction occurred before March 1, 1986.
+The rules do not apply to property that is produced for use by the corporation if substantial construction occurred before March 1, 1986